Myles Straw Player Props: Guardians vs. Royals

 Myles Straw At The Plate

-- Straw has picked up a hit in 60.0% of his 85 games this season, with multiple hits in 17.6% of them.

-- In 85 games played this year, he has not gone deep.
+- In 86 games played this season, he has not hit a home run.

-- In 29 of 85 games this season, he has scored, and five of those games included multiple runs.
+- In 29 of 86 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.